-The local plan is supported by supplementary planning documents (SPDs).
-These provide guidance to support the implementation of planning policies.
+The Local Plan is supported by supplementary planning documents (SPDs).
+These provide guidance to support the implementation of the planning policies contained in the Council's Local Plan.

 A timetable for preparing and reviewing documents is set out in the Local Development Scheme, which is available on the Council's website.
 This is regularly updated.